-Apple designs its operating systems with security at the core, with a hardware root of trust leveraged to enable secure boot and a secure software update process that enables quick and safe application of security updates.
-Apple operating systems also leverage purpose-built silicon-based hardware capabilities to help prevent exploitation as the operating system runs.
-These capabilities are not focused on whether or not to execute code (see App security for the mechanisms that help prevent malware and ensure only trusted code is executed) but instead focus on the capabilities afforded to code that is executed.
-In short, they help mitigate attack and exploit techniques whether those originate from a malicious app, from the web, or through any other channel.
-Protections listed here are available on devices with supported Apple-designed SoCs—this includes iOS, iPadOS, tvOS, watchOS, and now macOS on a Mac with Apple silicon.
+Apple’s operating system software is designed with security at its core.
+This design includes a hardware root of trust—leveraged to enable secure boot—and a secure software update process that’s quick and safe.
+Apple’s operating systems also use their purpose-built silicon-based hardware capabilities to help prevent exploitation as the system runs.
+These runtime features protect the integrity of trusted code while it is being executed.
+In short, Apple’s operating system software helps mitigate attack and exploit techniques—whether those originate from a malicious app, from the web, or through any other channel.
+Protections listed here are available on devices with supported Apple-designed SoCs, including iOS, iPadOS, tvOS, watchOS, and now macOS on a Mac with Apple silicon.

 See Note below.